ClemsonRSRG/RESOLVEMinimalistWebUI/README.md

 Developers of this particular test/working-iteration of the `RESOLVEMinimalistWebUI`
 include:

-* [The Resuable Software Research Group (RSRG)](https://www.cs.clemson.edu/resolve/) - School of Computing, Clemson University
+* [The Reusable Software Research Group (RSRG)](https://www.cs.clemson.edu/resolve/) - School of Computing, Clemson University

 ## Copyright and license

-Copyright (c) Clemson University, 2017.
+Copyright (c) Clemson University, 2018.
 All rights reserved.
 The use and distribution terms for this software are covered by the BSD 3-clause license which can be found in the file `LICENSE.txt` at the root of this repository.
 By using this software in any fashion, you are agreeing to be bound by the terms